 NEWS

 Rx Kids is a cash prescription program for pregnant moms and babies.
 The program provides all pregnant moms in the program’s community with $1,500 no-strings-attached cash during pregnancy and $500 a month during the baby’s first months of life.
-Where you live determines eligibility for the full Rx Kids program or the Perinatal Rx Kids program.
+Where you live determines eligibility the Rx Kids program.
 The goal of the program is to improve infant and maternal health, the economic and mental well-being of participants, and community-wide outcomes.
-In 2025, Rx Kids will expand from Flint to other communities across Michigan, including the City of Kalamazoo and counties in the Eastern UP (Alger, Chippewa, Luce, Mackinac, and Schoolcraft counties).
+Since 2024, Rx Kids has expanded from Flint to other communities across Michigan, including the City of Kalamazoo, counties in the Eastern UP (Alger, Chippewa, Luce, Mackinac, and Schoolcraft counties), Clare County, the City of Pontiac, parts of Wayne county, and more.
 For more information and expansion communities, please visit RxKids.org.

-Led by partners Dr. Mona Hanna, associate dean for public health and C. S. Mott Endowed Professor of Public Health at Michigan State University College of Human Medicine, and Luke Shaefer, director of Poverty Solutions at the University of Michigan and the Hermann and Amalie Kohn professor of social justice and social policy, Rx Kids will help families make ends meet and provide a solid start for their child.
+Led by Dr. Mona Hanna, associate dean for public health and C. S. Mott Endowed Professor of Public Health at Michigan State University College of Human Medicine, and co-founded by Luke Shaefer, former director of Poverty Solutions, Rx Kids helps families make ends meet and provide a solid start for their child.

-Rx Kids is a collaborative program between Michigan State University-Hurley Children’s Hospital Pediatric Public Health Initiative, Poverty Solutions at the University of Michigan, GiveDirectly, and the Greater Flint Health Coalition.
+Rx Kids is led by Michigan State University-Hurley Children’s Hospital Pediatric Public Health Initiative, and administered by GiveDirectly.
+Poverty Solutions provides research support to this program.